movalex/fusion/Scripts/Comp/DEV/AttributeSpreadsheet.md

 _Automatic PySide2 installation_

 My intention was to make this script as straightforward and easy to use as possible.
-Usually installing third party package to Python is pretty easy.
+Usually installing third party package to Python is pretty painless.
 But it would be much cooler to strip this step and offer automatic installation on a first launch.

 Therefore, if there's no Pyside2 installation on the computer, the script will show a dialogue, whether you want to install the script automatically.
 If clicked `Ok`, it attempts to install Pyside2 using standard pip tools.
 Otherwise the command for manual installation will be shown in Console.
 Python modules manager `pip` should be already installed on the computer.
 It is a part of standard Python3 installation, thus the reason the script will require Python3 (also for maintenance and ideological purposes).